timothee-haudebourg/json-ld/README.md

 [JSON-LD](https://www.w3.org/TR/json-ld/)
 data interchange format.

+NOTE: This crate is in early development.
+All the features are not yet implemented (only the expansion algorithm is).
+The API is not yet stabilized and may change rapidly.

 [Linked Data (LD)](https://www.w3.org/standards/semanticweb/data)
 is a [World Wide Web Consortium (W3C)](https://www.w3.org/) initiative built upon standard Web technologies to create an